 Athletics is an integral part of the academic experience at Punahou School.
-With over 120 teams competing in 22 different sports, many of which at intermediate, junior varsity and varsity levels, there is tremendous opportunity for participation.
-Over seventy percent of the student body in grades 7 – 12 participate annually in athletics.
+With over 120 teams competing in 21 different sports at intermediate, junior varsity and varsity levels, there is tremendous opportunity for participation.
+Sixty-two percent of the student body in grades 7 – 12 participate annually in athletics.

 Sports Illustrated ranked Punahou's athletics program No. 1 in the nation in both 2008 and 2009, and remained highly ranked in 2010 as the No. 2 program nationally.